shobrook/openlimit/README.md

 `openlimit` can:

 - Handle both _request_ and _token_ limits
-- Apply rate limits with one line of code
+- Precisely enforce rate limits with one line of code
 - Limit _synchronous_ and _asynchronous_ requests
 - Use Redis to track limits across multiple threads or processes